CGA1123/slugcmplr/README.md

 from the releasing of it.

-This enables your CI/CD pipeline to run tests and building of your application in parallel, potentially reducing the merge to deploy time for your team!
+This enables your CI/CD pipeline to run tests and building of your application in parallel, reducing the merge to deploy time for your team!

 There are two commands available, `build` and `release` each require a `[target]` argument (the name or identifier for your production application)